phpearth/PHP.earth/mra.md

 Warrants have the right to "give up" and request the termination of the membership resurrection.
-The termination of the membership resurrection has no effect to the warrants and will enforce the initially punishment.
+The termination of the membership resurrection has no effect to the warrants and will enforce the initial punishment.

 ## Rights of Administrators